 Enjoy St. Croix’s Food Scene

-St. Croix is known as the food capital of the Virgin Islands.
-You’ll find a mix of Caribbean and international flavors.
-Popular spots include Savant for Asian-inspired dishes, Galangal for French-Asian food, and Shupe’s on the Boardwalk for great food with live music.
+Food lovers will enjoy St. Croix’s vibrant culinary scene.
+The island is considered the food capital of the Virgin Islands, offering a mix of Caribbean and international flavors.
+Popular restaurants include Savant for Asian-inspired dishes, Galangal for French-Asian fusion, and Shupe’s on the Boardwalk for food with live music.

 Relax on Protestant Cay

 Protestant Cay is a small island just a short ferry ride from Christiansted.
-It has soft white sand and calm waters, making it perfect for a beach day.
-It’s also very convenient for visitors staying in Christiansted.
+It has soft white sand and calm waters, perfect for a relaxing beach day.
+Visitors staying in Christiansted find it very convenient for a quick escape to a peaceful spot in St. Croix.

 Visit a Rum Distillery